adamwulf/app-launch-guide/README.md

  - Open source portions of the codebase
  - Be more active in local meetups, meet more people
  - Find list of top bloggers in my target audience, and reach out for advice and/or sponsored post
- - Livestream development of the app, and post status updates to Vine
+ - Livestream development of the app
+ - Post coding / UI status updates to Vine

 ## Sort Your Ideas